athrane/pineapple/models/pineapple-example-modules/src/main/resources/pineapple-example-modules/ssh-011-install-docker-latest-version-centos7/README.txt

 -----------------------
 * "deploy-configuration"  - will install Docker.
 * "undeploy-configuration"  - will uninstall Docker.
+* "test"  - Validates the installation, i.e. whehter the Docker engine is running and listens to the configured ports.

 The model is targeted to the "deploy-configuration" and the "undeploy-configuration" operations.
 All other operations is NOP.